5 Horsey Jobs to do in April

 Get scrubbing this spring

 While it's impossible for horses to fuss about the cleanliness of their feed bucket as they’re most concerned with just getting fed, spick-and-span water troughs are the hallmark of good management.
-Yes, the water trough or bucket in his field will look better, but there's a far better reason for the scrubbing that’s required – it provides a healthier environment for your horse to drink from!
-From spring onwards troughs need to be cleaned more often as standing water can be a place for incubation of undesirables when the temperature climbs.
+Yes, the water trough or bucket in his field will look nicer, but there's a far better reason for the scrubbing that’s required – it provides a healthier environment for your horse to drink from!
+From spring onwards, troughs need to be cleaned more often as standing water can be a place for incubation of undesirables when the temperature climbs.
 A scrubbing brush or firm-bristled broom are effective tools for eliminating grime and algae.

 Spring clean your stable

 Every stable needs at least one big clean a year.
 Spring is often considered the best time for this satisfying task.
 For many people, however, the pleasure comes only after the work is finished.
-It may seem like hard work but you can make the project more manageable and even enjoyable if planned well.
+It may seem like hard work, but you can make the project more manageable and even enjoyable if planned well.
 Read our blog about spring cleaning your horse's stable for everything you need to know before you start.
 Click below.